Infinity IT 8500 Zero Gravity Inversion Massage Chair

 - Osaki Pro Maxim—Significantly cheaper than the Infinity IT 8500 with a much larger roller tracking span (47”) and with 3 times as many auto programs!
 (12)

 I’ve previously reviewed all 3 chairs discussed above.
-You can read my reviews by clicking the links below.
+You can check them out on massage chair deals by clicking the links below.

 Finally, I hope you enjoyed reading and got some value out of this post.
 If you did, please consider sharing on the socials!